Contingencyy/VulkanRenderer/README.md

 To run this project yourself, simply download the source code from GitHub, as well as the latest Vulkan SDK here: https://vulkan.lunarg.com/sdk/home.
 The solution will automatically try to find the Vulkan SDK installation by its environment variable VULKAN_SDK.
 Last tested with Vulkan SDK version 1.3.275.0.

+!
+NOTE !
+The Release build currently experiences irregular crashes at startup or shutdown, which I am investigating.
+Could be related to timeline semaphores.

 ## Project

 This is my study project, starting from September 2023, for a whole semester.
 The goal is to utilize the Vulkan graphics API to create a renderer that creates realistic and stunning real-time renders of cars and other objects with clear-coat pbr materials, utilizing raytraced shadows and reflections, rasterization will be used for everything else.
+This project uses the following Vulkan extensions:
+- Vulkan
+  - Vulkan EXT dynamic rendering
+  - Vulkan EXT descriptor buffer
+  - Vulkan EXT timeline semaphores

 ## Current features

 - Physically-based rendering
   - Lambertian/Burley/Oren-Nayar Diffuse BRDF
   - Clear-coat materials